1974 Maine gubernatorial election: Republican primary

 James Erwin of York, another early front-runner in the race, had served in the Maine House and Senate before winning his first of three terms as attorney general in 1967.
-In 1970, he had lost his first run for governor by 890 votes to the Democratic incumbent Curtis, and his campaign theme was "Erwin This Time."
+He had challenged incumbent governor John H. Reed in the 1966 Republican gubernatorial primary, but Reed would defeat him.
+In 1970, he won the GOP nomination, but lost the general election by 890 votes to the Democratic incumbent Curtis.
+Erwin's campaign theme was "Erwin This Time."

 Erwin defeated three members of the State Legislature to be renominated by the GOP.
 The runner up, State Senator Harrison Richardson, was bested by only 1,351 votes.

 According to his 2005 obituary, Erwin was "born in New York City and grew up in Englewood, N.J.
 He spent his summers on his mother's family's farm in South Berwick, which is now the site of Berwick Academy.
 He graduated from Dartmouth College and served in the Army during World War II."